boz-tcm/algorithmic-trading-challenge/README.md

 > Project: Module 14 Algorithmic-Trading-Challenge

-> Background: With over 200 million users, MercadoLibre is the most popular e-commerce site in Latin America.
+> Background: In this challenge, we assume the role of a financial advisor at one of the top five financial advisory firms in the world.
+Despite our firm having heavily profited from algorithmic high-speed trading throughout its history, in recent years we have begun to struggle to adapt to new and changing markets.

-> Purpose: In this activity, we use our newfound Python, time-series, and Prophet skills to to find out whether the ability to predict search traffic at MercadoLibre can translate into successfully trading the stock.
+> Purpose: The purpose of this challenge is to improve our existing algorithmic trading systems and maintain our firm's competitive advantage in the markets by enhancing our existing algorithmic trading signals with machine learning algorithms that have the ability to adapt to new data and changing conditions.

 ## Table of Contents
 * [General Info](#general-information)